jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 ### 4.3 External Tools and Integration

-The system integrates with a comprehensive set of external tools and services to provide research, calculation, and information processing capabilities.
+The system integrates a comprehensive set of external tools and services to provide research, calculation, and information processing capabilities with the ReAct agents.

 **Research Tools:**
 - **Web Search**: Tavily search API for comprehensive web search capabilities